-FACTBOX-The Biden Cabinet: President-elect begins to build a team
+Factbox-The Biden Cabinet: President-elect begins to build a team

 HEALTH AND HUMAN SERVICES

-Vivek Murthy - A physician and former surgeon general, Murphy has gained prominence in recent months as co-chairman of Biden’s advisory board on dealing with the coronavirus pandemic, which the president-elect has pledged to make his top priority on taking office.

-Mandy Cohen - A physician who serves as the secretary of North Carolina’s Health and Human Services Department, where she has been a major advocate for expanding Medicaid, the government health insurance program for low-income Americans.
-Cohen served as the chief operating officer at the Centers for Medicare and Medicaid Services in the Obama administration.
+Mandy Cohen - She is a physician who serves as the secretary of North Carolina’s Health and Human Services Department, where she has been a major advocate for expanding Medicaid, the government health insurance program for low-income Americans.
+Cohen served as the chief operating officer at the Centers for Medicare and Medicaid Services under Obama, and is also under consideration to head that agency.

 David Kessler - The former commissioner of the Food and Drug Administration has been a co-chair of Biden’s advisory board on the coronavirus pandemic.
 As head of the FDA, Kessler cut the time needed to approve drugs to treat AIDS and moved to try to regulate the tobacco industry.